If your 3D printer isn’t operating as intended, it could be the extruder.

 Nozzle Sits Too Close to the Bed

 The printer nozzle should sit between 0.06 to 0.2mm from the bed.
-If you hear clicking sounds coming from the extruder on the first and second layer of printing, the nozzle is not sitting at the ideal level.
+If you hear clicking sounds coming from the extruder on the first and second layers of printing, the nozzle is not sitting at the ideal level.
 Clicking sounds occur because the filament cannot flow out of the nozzle smoothly.
 In turn, this causes a clog and a jam.

 In this case, the solution is to re-level the bed.

 Another option is to raise the Z-endstop.
 It is located on the side of the printer.
 The Z-endstop controls how far down the nozzle goes.
 You can also adjust the Z-endstop in the slicer settings.